telefonicaid/fiware-IoTAgent-Cplusplus/doc/MQTT_protocol.md

        }
      }

-Where "MqttService" is the name of the plugin, and it's equivalente to the file that will be loaded by IoTAgent: __MqttService.so__
+Where "MqttService" is the name of the plugin, and it's equivalente to the file that will be loaded by IoTAgent: __MqttService.so__.

 "ConfigFile" will be used by the MQTT plugin to locate other configurations file that are also needed.

 ### Files needed.

 In this example, let's assume all files are installed in /etc/iot/ directory.
 So the files that must be present for a proper operation of the IoTAgent with MQTT plugin are:

 - MqttService.xml (it contains the path to the following file).